-Try http://www.is-venezuela-safe.com/ or http://adventures.worldnomads.com/destinations/232/Venezuela.aspx and the Lonely Planet itineraries to the right over 6 years ago
+Try http://www.is-venezuela-safe.com/ or http://adventures.worldnomads.com/destinations/232/Venezuela.aspx and the Lonely Planet itineraries to the right about 9 years ago

 Noci, I hope you're an experienced traveller because Venezuela is not for the faint- hearted.
 It has a shocking crime and murder rate and tourists ARE deliberately targeted.
 Express kidnapping is extremely common.
 The road from the airport is notorious for bandits.
 If you resist a robbery it is very likely you will be shot.